 Troops deployed in the northern coastal town following deadly clashes tied to sectarian tensions in neighbouring Syria.

-Two men have been killed and three others wounded in sectarian clashes in the Lebanese port city of Tripoli between gunmen loyal to opposing sides in neighbouring Syria’s civil war.
+At least six people have been killed and dozens injured over the past two days in clashes in Lebanon’s northern city of Tripoli between gunmen loyal to opposing sides in neighbouring Syria’s conflict, security officials have said.

-Syrian state television had showed graphic footage of the dead men, riddled with bullet wounds and lying in the grass.
+Syrian state television had shown graphic footage apparently showing the dead men, riddled with bullet wounds and lying in the grass.

-Lebanon’s foreign minister Adnan Mansour asked the Syrian ambassador to hand over the bodies of the men after their families protested in Tripoli to demand the Lebanese government return the corpses and determine the whereabouts of the missing.
+Adnan Mansour, Lebanon’s foreign minister, asked the Syrian ambassador to hand over the bodies of the men after their families protested in Tripoli, demanding the Lebanese government return the corpses and determine the whereabouts of the missing.

-Tripoli’s sectarian makeup has made it a flashpoint within Lebanon where violence from Syria has sometimes spilled over.
+The sectarian makeup of Tripoli has made it a flashpoint within Lebanon where violence from Syria has sometimes spilled over.

-Tripoli is a majority Sunni city and mostly supports the uprising next door, but the coastal city has an Alawite minority and clashes have erupted several times since the revolt began.
+Tripoli is a majority Sunni city and mostly supports the uprising across the border, but it has an Alawite minority and clashes have erupted several times since the revolt began.